wcfrobert/fkit/README.md

 ## 4.0 Usage

-Here is a comprehensive list of all the commands that is available to the user.
-In addition to the documentation provided herein, the user may access docstrings of any method:
+In addition to the documentation provided herein, the user may access docstrings of all methods:

 ```python
 # get help by viewing a method's docstring